 The AalWiNes network verification suite performs fast (polynomial time) verification of forwarding rules in MPLS routing tables in the presence of link failures.
 In MPLS, packet labels can be nested in order to provide tunneling through the network or to handle link failures by fast-reroute mechanism.
 This mechanism relies on pushing a new MPLS label on top of the label stack, to redirect the flow to go around the failed link.
 This mechanism can be applied several times in case of multiple link failures, creating larger and larger (in theory: unbounded) numbers of MPLS labels on the label-stack.
-The tool allows to verify a wide range of important network properties in polynomial time, parameterized by the maximum number of assumed link failures.
+The tool allows to verify a wide range of important network properties in polynomial time (using appropriate over- and under-approximation techniques with less than 1% of inconclusive answers), parameterized by the maximum number of assumed link failures.
 At the core of the tool lies an expressive query language for reachability analysis, based on regular expressions, both to specify packet headers as well as constraints on the routes.
 Specifically, queries are of the form:

 < a > b < c > k